konspyre/avrrrinator/README.md

 Soon (ETA: when Half Life 3 is released).
 You probably don't want to wait for this.
 Mostly for very specific use cases.

 ![Avrrrinator Rev B1](hardware/revB/images/avrrrinator-b-preview.png)

+Revision B isn't a program-many-AVRs-at-once board\*, but lets you connect more than one AVR for individual programming.
+This is great for prototyping and flipping different bits on two identical circuits (low power projects, debugging, etc).

+\* Saying parallel would be confusing since old-school parallel programmers are out there